nickbrandt/GitLab/doc/ci/yaml/README.md

 | `triggers`               | For pipelines created by using a [trigger token](../triggers/README.md#trigger-token).                                                                                                                                           |
 | `web`                    | For pipelines created by using **Run pipeline** button in the GitLab UI, from the project's **CI/CD > Pipelines** section.                                                                                                       |

+Scheduled pipelines run on specific branches, so jobs configured with `only: branches` run on scheduled pipelines too.
+Add `except: schedules` to prevent jobs with `only: branches` from running on scheduled pipelines.

 In the example below, `job` runs only for refs that start with `issue-`, whereas all branches are skipped: